The DMD Hub is a network of trial sites with trained staff which are funded to carry out clinical trials for DMD.

 Duchenne muscular dystrophy is classified as a rare disease.
 There are around 2,500 patients in the UK and an estimated 300,000 sufferers worldwide.

-Before the DMD Hub was launched, DMD clinical trials were only conducted at Great Ormond Street Hospital in London and the Newcastle upon Tyne Hospital.
+Before the DMD Hub was launched, clinical trials for DMD were only conducted at Great Ormond Street Hospital (GOSH) in London and the Newcastle-upon-Tyne Hospital.

 In 2016, Duchenne UK launched The DMD Hub.

-We are now working with staff at the two original sites to develop a network of sites across the UK.
-They are providing expert DMD advice and training to enable new sites to begin running trials.
+We are now working with staff at the two original sites, or centres of excellence, to develop a network of sites across the UK.
+GOSH and Newcastle are providing expert DMD advice and training to enable new sites in the UK to begin running trials.
 This will relieve pressure on the experienced sites.

-Within the first year of operation, the DMD Hub expects two to three new trial sites in the UK to be selected for industry-led DMD trials.
+Within the first year of operation, the DMD Hub has already funded five new trial sites in the UK, which are now running industry-led DMD trials.

 Our ongoing training at other sites should open more new opportunities in the future.